ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 date window is shifted by six months relative to the Northern Hemisphere.

-In addition, CLM’s default list of plant functional types (pfts) includes an irrigated and unirrigated unmanaged C3 crop (Table 25.1) treated as a second C3 grass, The unmanaged C3 crop is only used when the crop model is not active and has grid cell coverage assigned from satellite data, and the unmanaged C3 irrigated crop type is currently not used
+In addition, CLM’s default list of plant functional types (pfts) includes an irrigated and unirrigated unmanaged C3 crop (Table 25.1) treated as a second C3 grass.
+The unmanaged C3 crop is only used when the crop model is not active and has grid cell coverage assigned from satellite data, and the unmanaged C3 irrigated crop type is currently not used